 Born: January 4, 1925 and Died in Montgomery, Texas.

-Deacon’s “Rag Mop” was first recorded and released by Johnny Lee Wills and his Boys in December 1949.
-The Ames Brothers had one of the biggest responses from the song as well as the singing group The Treniers.
-It was also used in cartoon animation performances like Beanie and Cecil, Disney, The Muppets and performed on The Johnny Carson's "Tonight Show.”
-The song is still popular and has been covered (recorded) by over thirty-five various artists and was a hit for seven of those artists.
+Anderson wrote the hit song "Ragg-Mopp" with Johnnie Lee Wills.
+"Ragg-Mopp" was first recorded and released by Johnny Lee Wills and his Boys in December 1949.
+Another recording by the Ames Brothers had one of the most significant responses to the song.
+"Ragg-Mopp" was also covered by the singing group The Treniers.
+The song was often used in cartoon animation performances by Beanie and Cecil, Disney, and The Muppets, which performed a skit on Johnny Carson's "Tonight Show."
+"Ragg-Mopp" has been covered by over thirty-five artists and was a hit for seven.

 Anderson also wrote other country swing tunes such as "Red Hot Flame" and "I Hate To See You Cry."
 He wrote "Ragg-Mopp" while serving as a sergeant in the Army during World War II.
 Anderson played with many musicians, including Cotton Thompson, J.L.
 Jenkins, Darrell Jones, Richard Prine, Mutt Collins, Mancel Tierney, and the Johnnie Lee Wills Band.
 He later released "Mama Mama" on Atlantic Record's Cotillion label.